RebeccaVandeWater/fs-journal/notes/08-async.md

 	- Make a public drawForm function inside your controller that uses this static getter.
 You should also use a listener to draw the form any time the AppState.item changes.
 This will allow it to get pulled back up after the user edits an item, so it has a way to come back into that space.
 	- Check gregslistasync for a good example of this.

+#SECTION - Connecting one API with another, CRUD between API's

+- Keep the premade BCW API.
+Make a new API request inside the API Service, likely below the BCW API.
+Set the timeout to just a little bit after the BCW one so that they don't conflict.

+1. Make your Controller, Service, Model, and AppState instance of your item(s) like you normally would.
+	- Don't forget to get rid of the Auth template in the index.html

+2. Make an async request to the secondary API in the Controller and Service to get the items that you need off of it.
+	- Make it a try/catch method in the Controller so that you have better error handling.
+	- Make the async/await get function in the service to get the list of items

+3. If your items have information that is nested further in them because they store a url property, you can make an import {Object[]} class in your AppState so that you can grab them, without making a whole model for them.
+You won't get great intellicense for it, though.
+	- This is great for creating a menu/list of items that you can click on to pull up an active item.
+	- Create a generic draw template for these items.
+		EXAMPLE: (inside your draw function)
+		spells.forEach(spell => {
+			template +=
+			`<li role="button">${spell.name}</li>`
+			#NOTE even without intellicense, you can check the pojo's inside the API to make sure they have the property you want.
+			#NOTE role isn't technically needed, but it is used by screen readers and tells the user that the object is a button.
+		})
+	- Create the place for those elements to be drawn in your HTML.
+	- Draw them when the spells change, i.e., add a listener to it.

+4. Create a model for your larger set of information.
+	- Check between the item API and the Sandbox API.
+Make sure that the properties that you need to pass through match the syntax of the API that you want to send your information to.
+	EXAMPLE: (the information that will be passed to the sandbox has a property name of description and stores it as a string, so we have to make sure we pass those through from the data.) this.description = data.desc.toString(' ')

+5. On your webpage, if you have a crazy long list of stuff, you can add a scroll bar on your unorderedList (ul tag)
+	- in css:
+		ul{
+			max-height: 80ishvh;
+			overflow-y: auto; #NOTE: this overflow-y creates the scroll bar automatically when you go over the max-height }

+6. SAVING TO THE SANDBOX FROM THE SECONDARY API MODEL OBJECT:
+	1. Make a button on the active item that will save to Sandbox on click
+		- You will need to make a new controller that will just deal with the Sandbox API
+			EXAMPLE:
+			app.SandboxController.createSpell()
+			#NOTE: You will not need to pass anything down here specifically because there is only one active item in the AppState.

+	2. Write a function that creates a POST request to the API
+		- Keep in mind here that since we are in a new controller, we will also need a new Service.
+		-

+	3.

 #SECTION - Facts

 - Any request made to an API will always be an asynchronous request.